-The Water Indicator
+The Water Indicator (Old Type)

-Owing to the Charles of the Stanley boilers, a glass for the grant the hands of water in the boiler cannot be used.
+Owing to the high pressure carried in the Stanley boilers, a directly connected glass for showing the height of water in the boiler cannot be used.
 This fact led to the invention of the water indicator.
 This indicator consists of a cylinder containing a float.
-The cylinder is so piped that it fills with water to the level of that in the bolier.
+The cylinder is so piped that it fills with water to the level of that in the boiler.
 At the top of the cylinder is a chamber which contains a pulley mounted on a shaft, one end of which passes out through the side of the chamber.
-To prevent the steam from escaping through the hole, on the shaft, is a conical bearing, fitting a conical seat.
-This acts like a chapper valve in preventing the steam from escaping at the same time allowing the shaft to turn.
-The float, mentioned above, is attached by means of a chain to the pulley, causing it to turn as the float rises or falls by the changing water level.
-As the float is heavier than water, being a metal bucket, open at the top, and full of water, it has to be counterbalanced by a weight and pulley on the outer end of the shaft.
+To prevent the steam from escaping through the hole, on the shaft, is a conical bearing, fitting a conical seat, This acts like a clapper valve in preventing the steam from escaping, at the same time allowing the shaft to turn.
+The float mentioned above is attached by means of a chain to the pulley, causing it to turn as the float rises or falls by the changing water level.
+As the float is heavier than water, being a metal bucket open at the top, and full of water, it has to be counterbalanced by a weight and pulley on the outer end of the shaft,